11 Destinations Ideas for Solo Female Travelers

 Best for: a mix of urban and outdoor adventures in a very safe country

 Japan has a reputation as being one of the safest countries in the world—a common concern among solo travelers—while also being rich in cultural and outdoors activities.
 Although I’ve only explored Tokyo on my own, the hospitality and ease of travel I’ve experienced throughout the country has showed me that just about anywhere in Japan is a great option for women on their own.
 Outside of Tokyo, some of my favorite trips in Japan include hiking the Kumano Kodo (I went with my husband but would definitely feel comfortable going alone as an experienced hiker), biking and looking at art in Naoshima, Japan’s “art island”, and hanging out in Okinawa.
-Whether you’re sticking to an urban-centric journey around the “Golden Triangle” (Kyoto, Osaka, Tokyo, and Fuji) or branching out somewhere more far flung, Japan is a welcoming place for intrepid individuals.
+Whether you’re sticking to the classic, urban-centric journey around the “Golden Triangle” (Kyoto, Osaka, Tokyo, and Fuji) or branching out somewhere more far flung, Japan is a welcoming place for intrepid individuals.

 3. Penang, Malaysia